IBM-Cloud/terraform-provider-ibm/website/docs/r/database.html.markdown

 * `connectionstrings` - List of connection strings by userid for the database.
 See the IBM Cloud documentation for more details of how to use connection strings in ICD for database access: https://console.bluemix.net/docs/services/databases-for-postgresql/howto-getting-connection-strings.html#getting-your-connection-strings.
 The results are returned in pairs of the userid and string:
   `connectionstrings.1.name = admin`
   `connectionstrings.1.string = postgres://admin:$PASSWORD@79226bd4-4076-4873-b5ce-b1dba48ff8c4.b8a5e798d2d04f2e860e54e5d042c915.databases.appdomain.cloud:32554/ibmclouddb?sslmode=verify-full`
+Individual string parameters can be retrieved using TF vars and outputs  `connectionstrings.x.hosts.x.port` and `connectionstrings.x.hosts.x.host`

 ## Import